Reserves are required course readings that instructors make available through Canvas or any of The New School library locations.

 Make an appointment with a librarian so that we can guide you through the Reserves request process and answer your questions.

-REQUEST COURSE RESERVES AND ORDER TEXTBOOKS FOR Spring 2017
+REQUEST COURSE RESERVES AND ORDER TEXTBOOKS FOR Summer 2017

-Get ready for the Spring 2017 semester by requesting your course materials now!
+Get ready for the Summer 2017 sessions by requesting your course materials now!

 For renewals, save time by reusing material from previous semesters.
 Use the “Import Items” tool (the left column under “Add Materials”) in Canvas to renew material for a current class.
-If you need assistance, watch our video tutorial.
+If you need assistance, watch our Import (from previous semester) video tutorial.

-Request material for your class directly from the library catalog - click on our video tutorial to learn how.
+Request material for your class directly from the library catalog - click on our Bobcat reserve request video tutorial to learn how.

 Copyright compliance and fair use are assessed for all electronic reserves.
 PDFs from larger portions of a copyrighted book will take longer to process.
 Library staff will work to clear copyright permissions and license material for you.
 We will communicate with you if your request does not meet copyright requirements, and help identify alternatives.
 Learn more from our copyright guide.